Fall 2025 Registration Dates:

 If you are considering an Olin Masters Program this a good time to talk to the Olin Graduate Programs: For more information about the Specialized Masters Programs or the 3+2 BSBA/MBA Joint Degree Program, please visit the following website or contact OlinGradAdmissions@wustl.edu.

-At the end of the spring semester, Olin first-years should have completed
+At the end of the spring semester, Olin first-year students should have completed:

 * If you fail to earn at least a C- in your College Writing course, you will be required to take an additional course in English.
 Students who began in Writing 1001 should enroll in College Writing unless notified otherwise.